dbos-inc/dbos-docs/docs/api-reference/testing-runtime.md

 queryUserDB<R>(sql: string, ...params: any[]): Promise<R[]>;
 ```

-This methods executes a [parameterized SQL query](https://node-postgres.com/features/queries#parameterized-query) on the user database.
+This methods executes a [parameterized raw SQL query](https://node-postgres.com/features/queries#parameterized-query) on the user database.
 The type `R` is the return type of the database row.

 For example, we can query the [`operon_hello`](../getting-started/quickstart-programming-1.md) table in our tests and check the `greet_count` is as expected.